 Technology is one of those ever-changing circumstances that influence us.
 What effect do tools, from the first stone axe to the latest computer, have on us?
 Tools make it easier to get a job done, and thus save immense amounts of human time and energy.
 On the other hand, we evolved to expend a certain amount of time and energy hunting and gathering in the wild.

 Ever-increasing idle time also evokes questions about the meaning of life itself.
-On the other hand, our hunter-gatherer ancestors never ‘enjoyed’ too much idle time!
-Or, they would rediscover any minor losses in the meaning of life through their egalitarian, “all for one, and one for all” labor in the wild — daily survival.
+In contrast, our hunter-gatherer ancestors never enjoyed too much idle time!
+In addition, they could rediscover any minor losses in the meaning of life through their egalitarian, “all for one, and one for all” labor in the wild — daily survival.
 Simply put, in a hunter-gatherer way of life, people would naturally feel mentally and emotionally grounded.

 Leap fast forward to the dawning of the Electric Age, which began freeing up human energy at an exponential rate.
 This innate physical and emotional energy potential, so fully utilized in the wild, is still within us and still needs a balancing healthy outlet.
 Finding such an outlet can be very problematic under modern circumstances.
 Sure, jogging takes up some of the slack, but…

 Civilization Co-opts Innate Instincts

 To function, civilization replaces the intimate hunter-gatherer social connections with its own niche substitutes: armies, sport teams, corporations, churches, political organizations, sewing circles, etc. All the niches within civilization utilize our basic social instincts, from cooperative to competitive, in order to operate.
 While civilization draws on our innate social needs, does it truly satisfy those needs?